Galactic Dust Extinction Service: Program Interface

 </results>

-The structure of the XML file is straightforward and is fully illustrated by the above examples; we do not provide formal BNF (Backus-Naur form) or schema information.
+The structure of the XML file is straightforward and is fully illustrated above; we do not provide formal BNF (Backus-Naur form) or schema information.
 We may add information to the XML as needed, though we will make every effort not to change the existing tag structure in the process.

 Tag name description

-results This is the top tag of the XML file, it contains a variable "status" indicating whether the query is successful: "ok" for successul query, "error" otherwise.
+results This is the top tag of the XML file, it contains a variable "status" indicating whether the query is successful: "ok" for successful, "error" otherwise.

 message This tag contains the error message when the query status = "error".